-The Samsung Galaxy S8 and S8+ are the best Android phones you can buy, and they’re not even finished yet.
-Starting at a fairly steep $750 and $850, respectively, Samsung’s new flagship phones forge a beautiful new path for smartphone design by stripping away unsightly bezels with their respective 5.8- and 6.2-inch infinity displays, and these are the first handsets to boast Qualcomm’s beastly Snapdragon 835 processor for record-breaking performance.
+The Samsung Galaxy S8 and S8+ are the best Android phones you can buy.
+Starting at a fairly steep $750 and $850, respectively, Samsung’s new flagship phones forge a beautiful new path for smartphone design by stripping away unsightly bezels with their respective 5.8- and 6.2-inch infinity displays, and these are the first handsets to boast Qualcomm’s beastly Snapdragon 835 processor for speedy performance.

-Samsung’s new Bixby virtual assistant remains incomplete several months after the Galaxy S8's launch, and we’re not fans of the fingerprint sensor’s location.
+Several months after the Galaxy's S8 launch, Samsung’s new Bixby virtual assistant is fully available though still hit or miss, and we’re not fans of the fingerprint sensor’s location.
 But when you add in excellent battery life and improvements to a camera that was already top-notch, you have two winning handsets with the Galaxy S8 and S8+.